mittal001/aws-questions/README.md

 ###### 23. What two fault tolerant features does Amazon RDS support?

-- 1. copy snapshot to a different region
+- [ ] A. copy snapshot to a different region
-- 2. create read replica to a different region
+- [ ] B. create read replica to a different region
-- 3. copy unencrypted read-replica only
+- [ ] C. copy unencrypted read-replica only
-- 4. copy read/write replica and snapshot
+- [ ] 4. copy read/write replica and snapshot

 <details><summary><b>Answer</b></summary>
 <p>